skaterced/Spaceboy-Adru/README.md

 secret Warp: A+B+right+down

-In race mode you have to get through the check points in the following order: (only one circuit yet) 1 4
+In race mode you have to get through 9 check points in the following order: (only one circuit yet) up left, down right, down left, up right, and so on.
-3 2

 ** work in progress **